vyomasystems-lab/challenges-tlk1303/level1_design2/README.md

 The test drives inputs to the Design Under Test (sequence detector module - seq_detect_1011.v) which takes a Clock, Reset and Input bit signal as its inputs.
 The Design Under Test(DUT) drives an output *seq_seen* whenever the sequence *1011* is detected.
 The Sequence detection should includes overlapping sequences of *1011*.

 The Minimum constraint the DUT has to satisfy is, to detect the sequence *1011*.
-The Maximum constraint for sequence detector is, to detect the two overlapped sequence *1011011*.
+The Maximum constraint for sequence detector is, to detect the two consecutive sequence *10111011*.
 Therfore by checking the output for all possible 8-bit sequence the Design can be verified for all possible input sequences.
 The Test starts with a constraint input sequence and verifies the output.
 Then a radomized 8-bit sequence is applied to the input of DUT and its output is verified.
 The randomized input is applied for an appropriate number of times to cover all possible cases(2^8 = 256).

 The Clock Input is driven using the cocotb.clock module whose period is specified by the following statements,
 ```